Getting Hosed: City Offers 91-Year-Old Retired CPS Teacher A "Payment Plan" For A $57,000 Water Bill

 CHICAGO (CBS) — Getting Hosed was going to be a single story about a couple billed $58,000 for water they didn’t use.
 Now, it’s more than two years of chronicling unfair and potentially unlawful water billing practices in Chicago.

-The CBS 2 Investigators have found the City department whose taxpayer-funded responsibility it is to provide safe, affordable drinking water has utterly failed consumers and undermined our investigative efforts at every turn.READ MORE: Mayor Lightfoot Faces Dashed Hopes Of Her Backers, Said She's Proud Of Administration's Response To Pandemic
+The CBS 2 Investigators have found the City department whose taxpayer-funded responsibility it is to provide safe, affordable drinking water has utterly failed consumers and undermined our investigative efforts at every turn.READ MORE: United Center Mass Vaccination Site To End Walk-Ins On Monday; Drive-Thru Site To Close June 24

 We’ve long known the City takes an apathetic approach to customer service, but until this story, we didn’t realize how callously indifferent it could be.